undera/chess-engine-nn/README.md

 I also made integration with UCI and now my NN plays versus Stockfish.
 Loses 100% of games, of course.
 Let it play with SF overnight...

 ... it played 5000 games and dozens of re-trainings, but did not improve.
-I'll need to experiment more, but I see important bug fixed.
+I'll need to experiment more, still I see one important bug fixed.

 ### 17 Aug 2019

 I have interesting thought.
 Chess board position is effectively an image.
 8x8 pixels with 12 channels.
 So can we apply convolutional NN to analyze this image?

+I've build a NN structure that uses convolutional layers with additional route of data fed into dense layers, and now experimenting with hyperparams and training.